Gottlob! nun geht das Jahr zu Ende, BWV 28: Structure and scoring

-Music
+Movements

 The cantata opens with an oboe trio playing an Italianate ritornello of four phrases, accompanied by the strings; the roles of the two choirs are later reversed.
 The soprano sings a virtuosic and melismatic aria commanding the listener to praise God.

 That imperative is taken up by the full ensemble in the following movement, a chorale adopting the 'archaic' motet form in the stile antico.
 It is reminiscent of the movements which opened most of Bach's chorale cantatas, composed as a cycle the previous year.
 The cantus firmus is sung in long notes by the soprano while the lower voices add "skilful imitatory texture, partly from new themes and partly from ideas derived from the chorale line in question", as Klaus Hofmann notes.
 The strings and oboes, joined by a quartet of cornetto and trombones, play colla parte in motet style doubling the four voices.
 BWV 28 was performed at the end of John Eliot Gardiner's Bach Cantata Pilgrimage in 2000, and liner notes describe this movement's "sobriety and complexity, its buried treasures and subtleties, especially those that occur in its last fifty bars, in which you sense some immense cosmic struggle being played out".

 The third movement, a bass arioso, repeats the ascending scalar motif of the chorus.

 The tenor recitative is accompanied by sustained chordal strings and concludes on a major harmony.

 The continuo opens the duet aria with a two-part ritornello – dancing eighth notes followed by fast arpeggiated figures – that is repeated three more times during this movement.
 The vocal lines sing three blocks of imitative motivic entries.
 In the style of Italian chamber duets, the voices first render a thought in imitation, "coming together each time for a concluding cadence".

 The cantata concludes with a four-part chorale in A minor.
 Gardiner, who had conducted several versions during the Pilgrimage, notes the moving power of this harmonisation of the "prayer for protection and sustenance in the year to come".